Clean Marina Resource Guide

-Welcome to the Clean Marina Classroom — an online resource guide for marina owners and operators interested in pursuing Clean Marina certification.
-The Clean Marina Classroom focuses on best management practices for marina managers and operators to protect water quality.
-This Classroom provides educational units and a review of relevant laws and regulations that address pollution prevention.
+Welcome to the Clean Marina Resource Guide — an online resource guide for marina owners and operators interested in pursuing Clean Marina certification.
+Our guide focuses on best management practices for marina managers and operators to protect water quality.
+It also provides educational units and a review of relevant laws and regulations that address pollution prevention.